-There are many different development funding streams available for academics looking to commercialise their research.
+There are many different translational funding streams available for academics looking to commercialise their research.

 Proof of concept funding

 Cambridge Enterprise has funding available to provide early stage support for inventions and new concepts where there is commercial potential.
 Funding of up to £25,000 is available.
 Larger projects may also be supported at higher amounts.
 For more information on the proof of concept funding, contact a member of the Cambridge Enterprise Technology Transfer team.

 EPSRC Impact Acceleration Account

 The Engineering and Physical Sciences Research Council (EPSRC) has awarded the University an Impact Acceleration Account (IAA), to promote wider and more effective engagement with the impact agenda.
 The IAA provides the University with resources to deliver impact and work on the exploitation of outcomes from its EPSRC research portfolio, with the key objective of shortening the time to impact.
 The IAA brings together a number of previous initiatives to provide more flexibility, including support for secondments, early stage commercialisation, developing new partnerships and reaching out to researchers who do not normally engage in commercialisation activities.

 The Impact Acceleration Account has six key objectives

 - To increase the number of researchers and academics involved in knowledge transfer